 Instructions

-- Combine the egg whites, salt, sugar, and cream of tartar to a heat-proof bowl (the metal bowl from your electric mixer is perfect here) and whisk together until fully combined.
+- In a heatproof bowl (the metal bowl from your electric mixer is perfect here), combine the egg whites, sugar, salt, and cream of tartar.
+Whisk together until fully combined.

-- Set the bowl over the steaming water.
-Alternate between whisking the mixture and scraping down the sides of the bowl with a spatula, until egg whites reach a temperature at 160°F, roughly between 8 and 10 minutes, and all the sugar has dissolved (see note for troubleshooting).
+- Set the bowl over the pot of steaming water.
+Alternate between whisking the mixture and scraping down the sides of the bowl with a rubber spatula until the egg whites reach a temperature of 160°F and all the sugar has dissolved, roughly between 8 and 10 minutes (see note for troubleshooting).

-- Remove the mixture from the heat and attach the bowl to an electric stand mixer fitted with a whisk attachment.
-Turn the mixer on the lowest speed, and gradually increase the speed until it reaches medium-high speed.
-Add in the optional vanilla.
+- Remove the mixture from the heat and attach the bowl to an electric stand mixer fitted with the whisk attachment.
+Turn the mixer on at the lowest speed, then gradually increase the speed until it reaches medium-high.
+With the mixer running, add in the vanilla.

-- Whip until the meringue is glossy and is beginning to pull away from the sides and the bowl, about 8 minutes.
-It should have stiff peaks and be cooled down significantly.
+- Whip until the meringue is glossy and begins to pull away from the sides of the bowl, about 8 minutes.
+It should have stiff peaks and should be cooled down significantly.

 - Use immediately.